Khloe Kardashian Poses In Leopard PJs After Tristan Thompson’s Birthday Party

 A post shared by Khloé (@khloekardashian) on

-On the season premiere of Keeping Up With The Kardashians, Khloe introduced her family members to her new boyfriend Tristan Thompson at Kim Kardashian’s husband Kanye West’s concert.
+On the season premiere of Keeping Up With The Kardashians, Khloe introduced her family members to her new boyfriend, Tristan Thompson, at Kim Kardashian’s husband Kanye West’s concert.

 Khloe Kardashian also took to Instagram in the past day to plug her Good American denim line.
 The reality star revealed to her fans that new denim jackets would be coming out this week.